Serving Others and Mental Health

 More homilies for the Sixteenth Sunday Year B

-The Lord is my Shepherd, there is nothing I shall want 2012
+The Lord is my shepherd; there is nothing I shall want 2012

-Psalm Related: The Lord is my shepherd
+Related Homilies: on the Psalm The Lord is my shepherd

-on the disciples resting Slow Down to Enjoy Life and Hear Jesus
+on the disciples resting Slow down to enjoy life and hear Jesus